 They left their home country and moved to Canada for its reputation as the land of opportunity and as a safe place to raise kids.
-While both Calvin and Beverly did not have any post-secondary education, they had strong work ethic.
-Both of them started work at a very young age, younger than imaginable in today’s standards.
+While both Calvin and Beverly did not have any post-secondary education, they had a strong work ethic.
+Both of them started work in their home country at a very young age, younger than imaginable by today’s standards.
 Calvin, as the oldest 8 siblings, started his first job in a factory when he was 13 years old to help support his family.

 Their First House

-Fortunately when they arrived in Canada, they had a connection to a relative of a relative who owned a small service based business.
-Although an entry level job, Calvin was grateful for some work in the new environment while Beverly stayed at home with the baby.
+Fortunately, when they arrived in Canada, they had a connection to a relative of a relative who owned a small service-based business.
+Although an entry-level job, Calvin was grateful for some work in the new environment while Beverly stayed in their modest apartment with the baby.

 Starting a Business

 Calvin and Beverly were entrepreneurs at heart so they enjoyed running their own business.
 Although their means were conservative, they lived a frugal lifestyle and made saving a priority.
 After a couple of years of saving, Calvin took the leap and joined 4 other partners to start a risky small business.
 To start the business, Calvin and his wife had to put their life savings on the line, all while expecting their third child.

 The new business had a rough start, but revenues slowly grew on an annual basis.
 By the third year, the other partners were growing tired of the daily slog, so Calvin offered to buy out the other partners with his savings.
 The partners were happy to sell their shares, but Calvin now had a big endeavor in front of him and needed some help.

 While the convenience store helped pay the mortgage on the property, it wasn’t a big profit center.
 So Calvin and Beverly felt it was best to sell the convenience store property so that Beverly could join the business full time (all while expecting their fourth child!).